lucsorr/aws-overview/AWS-overview.md

 EFS is a managed file system.
 It's extremely common for businesses to have shared file systems across their applications.

 It is a scalable and fully managed file storage service.
 It is designed to be used with AWS Cloud services and on-premises resources, providing a simple, scalable file storage solution.
 Amazon EFS supports the Network File System (NFS) protocol, making it compatible with a wide range of existing applications and tools.
-It allows multiple Amazon EC2 instances to access a common file system concurrently, making it suitable for scenarios such as content management, web serving, and big data analytics that require shared file storage across multiple instances.
+It allows _multiple Amazon EC2 instances to access a common file system concurrently, making it suitable for scenarios such as content management, web serving, and big data analytics that require shared file storage across multiple instances_.

 As you add and remove files, Amazon EFS grows and shrinks automatically.

+EC2 instances access shared data in EFS via **mount targets** in each Availability Zone; applications on each instance view each mounted file system as a local path (i.e.: `/mnt/efs`).

 <!-- TOC --><a name="ebs-vs-efs"></a>
 #### EBS vs. EFS